 I want an electric bicycle!

 I want to share my experiences and knowledge in the fields of engineering, electronics, and mechanics.
-As a passionate engineer, I am fascinated by the interplay of different disciplines and the diverse range of applications that arise from it.
-And what better project to bring all these disciplines together than a homemade electric bicycle?
+As a passionate engineer, I’ve always been fascinated by how different disciplines overlap and complement each other.
+What better way to explore this than through a hands-on, self-directed project like building a homemade electric bicycle?

 Requirements are always needed